 Sample co-op job titles

 Customize your Bachelors of Arts in Classical Studies degree

 You can add additional areas of expertise by including one or more of the minors available to all Waterloo students.
-Popular areas of focus for Classical Studies students include History, and Peace and Conflict Studies.
+Popular areas of focus for Classical Studies students include History and Peace and Conflict Studies.

 What can you do with a degree in Classical Studies?

-Waterloo Classical Studies graduates often pursue careers in education, art, writing, and culture.
+Graduates often pursue careers in education, art, writing, and culture.
 They often work in schools, museums, libraries and publishing companies.